felixfong227/ponyweather/README.md

 Once everythign is set up, just run `yarn start` or `npm start`

 And the serer by default will run on port `8080`

+Or if you already set your PORT ENV variable, it will use the PORT instead

 # Options